Cream Tea Scones

 Prevent your screen from going dark as you follow along.

-3. Combine the vanilla with 1 1/3 cups cream.
+3. In a liquid measuring cup, combine 1 1/3 cups (301g) of the cream with the vanilla.
 Drizzle the liquid mixture over the dry ingredients, tossing and stirring gently all the while.
-Add enough cream to make a cohesive dough, using up to 3 additional tablespoons if necessary.
+Add additional cream by the tablespoon until the dough comes together, adding up to 3 tablespoons (43g) if necessary.
 Once the dough starts to come together, stir in the dried fruit, chips, or nuts.
 At the end of mixing, there shouldn't be any dry flour in the bottom of the bowl, but the dough shouldn't be particularly sticky, either.

 4. Lightly flour a clean work surface.
 Divide the dough in half, and gently pat each half into a 5 1/2" circle about 3/4" thick.